What is the Appalachian Global Symposium

-Appalachian State University is hosting the third annual Appalachian Global Symposium, held each November during the nationwide International Education Week.
-Please put this date on your calendar.
+Appalachian State University is hosting the sixth annual Appalachian Global Symposium, held each November during the nationwide International Education Week.

 The Appalachian Global Symposium is one of the approaches that supports the University's Quality Enhancement Plan of "Global Learning: A World of Opportunities for Appalachian Students."